 The Board of Education shall approve all professional licenses and examinations used to satisfy these requirements.
-See The Path to Industry Certification for the current approved licenses and examinations
+See CTE Industry Credentialing for the current approved licenses and examinations.

 Science, Technology, Engineering, and Mathematics (STEM) Seal

 The STEM Seal shall be awarded to students who earn either a Standard Diploma or an Advanced Studies Diploma and satisfy all Math and Science requirements for the Advanced Studies diploma with a "B" average or better in all course work, and